About the Pre-Course Orientation

 Helen was part of the team who developed the M.Sc. programme in Mindfulness-based Interventions within the School of Psychology in UCD, and she has been a senior lecturer on the programme since its inception in September 2014.

 Helen and Josephine Lynch co-founded what was to become the Mindfulness Centre in 2008 and they have been bringing international teachers to Ireland to lead CPD and retreats for Irish mindfulness teachers and teacher trainees since 2008.
-Through this work, she and Josephine were part of the group who spearheaded the development of the professional body for mindfulness teachers in Ireland, the MTAI (www.mtai.ie), which was formally establsihed in February 2018.
+Through this work, she and Josephine were part of the group who spearheaded the development of the professional body for mindfulness teachers in Ireland, the MTAI (www.mtai.ie), which was formally established in February 2018.
 To the best of our knowledge, it is the only such national professional body for mindfulness teachers in the world.
-She is still involved with the MTAI and adheres to its Standards for Good Practice.
+She is still involved with the MTAI, supports its work and adheres to its Standards for Good Practice.

-Helen continues to deepen her personal practice and understanding of the power of living more mindfully with regular attendance at retreats and trainings led by world-renowned teachers including Christina Feldman, John Peacock, Akincano Weber and other teachers at The Bodhi College and has attended retreats led by John Teasdale, Melissa Blacker, David Rynick, Sharon Salzberg and Thich Nhat Hanh, among others.
-She participated in 2 year programme in Buddhist Psychology with the Bodhi College and continues her studies with them and other institutions.
+Helen continues to deepen her personal practice and understanding of the power of living more mindfully with regular attendance at retreats and trainings led by world-renowned teachers including Christina Feldman, John Peacock, Akincano Weber, Stephen and Martine Batchelor, Christoph Kock and other teachers at The Bodhi College and has attended retreats led by John Teasdale, Melissa Blacker, David Rynick, Sharon Salzberg and Thich Nhat Hanh, among others.
+She participated in a 2 year programme in Buddhist Psychology with the Bodhi College 7 years ago, and began another 18-month study programme with them in December 2021.

 Helen teaches Mindfulness-Based Stress Reduction / Mindfulness-Based Cognitive Therapy and Mindfulness Yoga and Meditation.